-Patients are admitted to TSH under the provisions of: The Criminal Procedure (Scotland) Act 1995; The Mental Health (Care and Treatment) (Scotland) Act 2003; and other related legislation because of their dangerous, violent or criminal propensities.
+Patients are admitted to the State Hospital under the provisions of: The Criminal Procedure (Scotland) Act 1995; The Mental Health (Care and Treatment) (Scotland) Act 2003; and other related legislation because of their dangerous, violent or criminal propensities.

-"There are a maximum of 140 inpatient beds within TSH.
-All patients are male with an average age of 42 years (2018); and spend on average 6 years within TSH, ranging from six weeks to over 30 years.
+"There are a maximum of 140 inpatient beds within the State Hospital.
+All patients are male with an average age of 42 years (2018); and spend on average 6 years within the State Hospital, ranging from six weeks to over 30 years.
 The majority of patients have a primary diagnosis of schizophrenia.
 Most patients are of Caucasian origin with a small number of Indian, Chinese, African and mixed raced backgrounds (total 3.7% July 2019)".
+From July 2025 women requiring high security care will be accepted into the service.